esamattis/backbone.viewmaster/README.md

 broadcasting.

 Event bubbling works exactly like in the DOM.
-Events triggered with the [bubble][] method are bubbled up to their parents.
+Events triggered with the [bubble][] method are bubbled up to their parents too.
 Broadcasting is the opposite of this.
-Events triggered with the [broadcast][] method are broadcasted down to the all child views.
+Events triggered with the [broadcast][] method are broadcasted down to the all child views too.
 These can be combined to make loose dependencies between sibling views too.

 Lets add search capabilities to our TODO app.

-We'll first abstract TODO-item filtering to its own view
+We'll abstract TODO-item filtering to its own view and make it handle search event broadcasts.

 ```javascript
 var TodoItemList = Backbone.ViewMaster.extend({